hendrikboom3/rackettown/README.md

+# What works

+door.rkt draws the facade of a house. usually with somw shrubs in front.

+matcher.rkt prints some invented potential murder reports.

+gen.txt prints out some quests.

+None of this code is stable, and will almost certainly change incompatibly.
+If you use any of it, make and use your own copy; otherwise things will likely break.

 # About door.rkt

 This is, on the face of it, a program to draw facades of buildings with somewhat random windows and doors.
 Even as just this, it is deficient in many ways.
 It doesn't have enough range of coordinated colours (it doesn't even know how to coordinate colours), and there are far too few kinds of windows, door handles, mailbox slots (actually none of these latter).